Ambato, Ecuador: Economy

-As a transportation hub, Ambato also depends on small tourist sector.
-Though not as charming or cosmopolitan as larger cities like Quito or Guayaquil, or as attractive as smaller cities like Baños or Otavalo, Ambato's attractions include the modern cathedral and the Mera house.
+As a transportation hub, Ambato depends on the small tourist sector.
+Ambato's attractions include the modern cathedral and the Mera house.
 Tourists often use Ambato as a base for visiting nearby towns like Quisapincha or Píllaro.
 The Monday market also brings tourists and locals alike as the streets fill with food and clothing vendors.
 Many consider Ambato to be a quintessential 21st-century Ecuadorian city: proud of its history, but eager to emerge as a leader in industry and technology.